 The parties intend for the merger to be treated as a "reorganization" for U.S. federal income tax purposes.
-It is a condition to the parties' respective obligations to complete the merger that the Company receive an opinion from Kutak Rock LLP, and that FNB receive an opinion from Nelson Mullins Riley & Scarborough LLP, each dated the closing date of the merger, and to the effect that the merger will be treated for federal income tax purposes as a "reorganization" within the meaning of Section 368(a) of the Code.
-This condition may be waived, and in such event the Company and FNB will undertake to recirculate and resolicit shareholders of FNB if the condition is waived by either party and the change in tax consequences is material.
+The Company has received an opinion from Kutak Rock LLP, and FNB has received an opinion from Nelson Mullins Riley & Scarborough LLP, each to the effect that the merger will be treated for federal income tax purposes as a "reorganization" within the meaning of Section 368(a) of the Code.
+These tax opinions are filed as exhibits to this registration statement and the disclosure in this section is based upon the tax opinions.
+It is also a condition to the parties' respective obligations to complete the merger that the Company receive a closing opinion from Kutak Rock LLP, and that FNB receive a closing opinion from Nelson Mullins Riley & Scarborough LLP, each dated the closing date of the merger and to the effect that the merger will be treated for federal income tax purposes as a "reorganization" within the meaning of Section 368(a) of the Code.
+This condition may be waived, and in such event the Company and FNB will undertake to recirculate and re-solicit shareholders of FNB if the condition is waived by either party and the change in tax consequences is material.
 These opinions are and will be based on representation letters provided by the Company and FNB and on customary factual assumptions.
 The opinions described above will not be binding on the IRS or any court.
 The Company and FNB have not sought and will not seek any ruling from the IRS regarding any matters relating to the merger and, as a result, there can be no assurance that the IRS will not assert, or that a court would not sustain, a position contrary to any of the conclusions set forth below.
 In addition, if any of the representations or assumptions upon which the opinions are based are inconsistent with the actual facts, the U.S. federal income tax consequences of the merger could be adversely affected.
 The remainder of this discussion assumes that the merger will qualify as a "reorganization" within the meaning of Section 368(a) of the Code.